FredsGitHubAccount/Train-Scheduler/README.md

 ## Objective

-Create a train scheduler that tracks future trains on a minutely basis using a database
+Create a train scheduler that tracks past & future trains on a minutely basis using a database.

 ## Live link
 Open the live link at https://fredsgithubaccount.github.io/Train-Scheduler/